csci479/csci479.github.io/docs/reflection.md

 The intended audience of the paper should be someone who knows Bucknell and the general concept of college undergraduate education.

 While the language of this document will be more reflective in nature, I will still be evaluating your clarity and structure of your document.
-So I would encourage you to use a professional template and structure it in a similar way that you have
+So I would encourage you to structure it in a similar way that you have for previous reports (subheadings, etc.).

 **I find these reflections very valuable.** When we talk about decisions as a department, or even meet as a university.

-_Upload a PDF of this document to your Individual Drive folder_
+_Upload a PDF of this document to Google Classroom_